 Redshift is a powerful GPU-based 3D renderer that has been developed mainly for the requirements of high-end production rendering.
 Due to the significantly shortened render times, you are able to use special effects in your animations.
 Plugins for the following CAD applications are available: Autodesk Maya, Autodesk 3DS Max, Cinema 4D, Houdini and Katana.

-Since Redshift uses the memory (VRAM) of the GPU for the renderings, you could neglect the actual RAM.
-A fallacy - We recommend using at least 32 GB for your rendering workstation.
-If you are running several CAD applications in parallel, such as Autodesk Maya, Autodesk 3DS Max or Cinema 4D, we recommend using 64 GB RAM.
+Since Redshift mainly uses the memory (VRAM) of the GPU for the renderings, one could neglect the actual RAM.
+A fallacy - we recommend using at least 32 GB for your rendering workstation.
+If you are running different CAD applications in parallel, such as Autodesk Maya, Autodesk 3DS Max, After Effects or Cinema 4D, we recommend 64 GB RAM or more.

 Redshift is a GPU-based ray tracing engine and requires powerful graphics cards.
 The more powerful each graphics card is, the faster its renderings will be.
-NVIDIA Quadro cards give you up to twice as much VRAM as NVidia Geforce graphics cards.
+NVIDIA Quadro cards give you up to twice as much VRAM as NVIDIA Geforce graphics cards.
 The VRAM is responsible for the resolution and detail of your scene images.
-NVidia Quadro graphics cards are designed for long-term operation under high load. nVidia Geforce graphics cards have a good raw performance with sufficient video memory and are usually offered many times cheaper.
-Several graphics cards are scaled very well in Redshift and the rendering performance is significantly improved.
-In Redshift you are able to combine Quadro and Geforce graphics cards.
-Some users need a certified primary nVidia Quadro graphics card due to the hardware requirements of other CAD applications, but want to improve rendering performance with a second lower cost nVidia Geforce graphics card.
-Please note that due to different graphics card architectures and versions, errors may occur under certain circumstances.
+NVIDIA Quadro graphics cards are designed for long-term operation under heavy load.
+NVIDIA Geforce graphics cards have a good raw performance with sufficient video memory and are usually offered at a much lower price.
+Multiple graphics cards scale very well in Redshift and render performance is greatly improved.
+In Redshift, you are able to combine Quadro and Geforce graphics cards.
+Some users require a certified primary NVIDIA Quadro graphics card due to the hardware requirements of other CAD applications, but would like to improve rendering speed by adding a second less expensive NVIDIA Geforce graphics card.
+Please note that due to the different graphics card architecture and versions, errors may occur under certain circumstances.
 We recommend one or two NVIDIA Geforce RTX series 3060Ti, 3070Ti, 3080Ti and 3090Ti.
 Alternatively, one or two NVIDIA Quadro RTX A2000 with either 6 or 12GB GDDR6 VRAM, RTX A4000 with 16GB VRAM, RTX A4500 with 20GB VRAM RTX A5000 with 24GB VRM and RTX A6000 with 48GB GDDR 6 VRAM are available.

 Hard Drive Comparison HDD ./.
 SSD